wp-plugins/wp-smart-taxonomy/readme.txt

 This plugin will be really helpful if your website has a huge number of post and post categories.
 The plugin minimizes the effort of manually assigning each and every post to relevant categories.

 For example, if you create a post with a title "IPhone 5S Reviews" and you have categories like "IPhone", "Reviews" available, then the post gets automatically assigned to these categories.

+= Compatibility =
+The plugin is fully compatible with the recent versions of WordPress.

+* Compatible with older WordPress versions, down to 3.0.
+* Multilingual Support is included with the plugin and is fully compatible with WPML.

 = Configurable =
 WP Smart taxonomy is completely customizable.
 Among others, you may enable/disable smart category(ies), append with existing categories, choose whether to generate smart category associations from post titles and tags.